BuonHobo/tesi-triennale/Content/What model we came up with.md

 We propose a model consisting of 5 risk factors that describe the safety characteristics of an HRC cell, thus giving collaborative robots a sophisticated risk awareness

 ### What they are
 The intrinsic risk value is the direct translation of the severity concept.
 It is a value that represents how risky a given task is.
-The r
+The intrinsic risk value depends exclusively on properties that are only associated to the task itself and that don't change.
+This value does not depend on how the task is carried out, but just on which task is being carried out.
+Some factors that are included in this value are:
+Is the tool/payload hot, powered, sharp or heavy?
+Is the robot compliant?
+Does it have any sharp or pointy parts?
+How fine-grained is the control of the robot?
+Is the human operator wearing any protective equipment such as glasses, gloves, etc.?
+How much force and pressure are being applied?

+The geometry risk depends on which trajectory the robot is following to carry out its task.
+The risk value of a trajectory is assigned based on how likely it is for that trajectory to intersect a human body part and which part it is likely to intersect.
+For example, a path that is likely to intersect the operator's head has a higher geometric risk than a path that might intersect the operator's foot with low probability.

+Movement speed is also a risk value, and it intuitively depends on how fast the robot is carrying out its task.

+Impact probability is a risk value that depends on how likely it is for the human and robot to be in each other's way.
+It depends on things like distance, but most importantly it depends on

 ### Considerations